What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Guide book: Any, not really vital unless off the beaten track.
 For a full list of regional guides and other reading please click here.

-• Costs: $30-40 per day, normally good value, just not as cheap as Thailand or Indonesia.
-Time in big cities and beach resorts and increase your need to spend.
+• Costs: $20-30 per day, normally good value, with collapse of the oil price and corruption scandals, now cheap than Thailand or Philippines.
+Time in big cities, drinking and beach resorts increases your need to spend.
+Sarawak is more expensive than the peninsula but it is still cheap and good value.

 • Money: ATMs plentiful, but limited in East Malaysia.
 Credit card advances normally commission free and travellers cheques can normally be exchanged for a better rate than cash.
 Getting money off the beaten track on islands is tricky and it's worth stocking up before heading out.

-• Getting around: Good buses, roads and trains, some routes (jungle railway) worth seeing.
-Of buses, there are three basic types, non-AC state, non-AC interstate and AC express.
-Finding a bus going your way is normally easy, but most stop often on route.
-AC express are the fastest.
+Good buses, roads and trains, some routes (jungle railway) worth seeing.
+Of buses, there are four basic types, non-AC state, non-AC interstate and AC express (or VIP).
+Finding a bus going your way is normally easy, but most stop often en route.
+AC express buses are the fastest.
 Non-AC are good if you need to get on and off (i.e. a bit of spontaneous exploring).
 On trains students are entitled to a 50% discount making the fare comparable to buses.
 Ten or thirty day rail passes can be bought, but must be purchased outside the country.
 Both trains and buses make international connections to Thailand and Singapore with ease.

 • Malaysia is also one of the only places in SEA where renting a car is a great idea and not too expensive.